Skip to main content

 Monday to Friday between 08:30 and 16:30

-• The PALS Room is located opposite Main Reception.
-If the office is empty please ask Main Reception to call the PALS Team and one of the Team will come out and discuss your concerns with you.
+• The Help and Advice Hub is located opposite Main Reception.
+If the office is empty, please ask Main Reception to call the PALS Team and one of the Team will come out and discuss your concerns with you.

 Outside of these hours you can:

 • Use the same number to leave your contact details or leave them with the receptionist.
-The Team will contact you on the next working day.
+The Team will contact you within the next three working days.

 • Contact the duty manager via the main hospital switchboard on 0151 708 9988.